IzzyFG/Creative_Embed_Portfolio/README.md

 Embedded Systems class.
 This class focused on using microcontrollers (specifically TTGO T1) to create artistic pieces.

-I have so far made two projects for this class.
+I made three projects for this class.

 ## [Words and More Words](installation_1)